scalalandio/chimney/docs/docs/cookbook.md

 ### `sealed_value oneof` fields

-In case we are able to edit out the protobuf definition, we can arrange the generated code to be flat `sealed` hierarchy.
+In case we can edit our protobuf definition, we can arrange the generated code to be a flat `sealed` hierarchy.
 It requires fulfilling [several conditions defined by ScalaPB](https://scalapb.github.io/docs/sealed-oneofs#sealed-oneof-rules).
-For instance, the code below following the mentioned requirements:
+For instance, the code below follows the mentioned requirements:

 !!! example